Leah Barker – CEO

 She is a detail-oriented professional with strengths in event creation, planning, and execution.
 When Kelly isn’t organizing the next CHOICE fundraiser, she enjoys spending time outdoors with her two active boys.

-Jordan Menzel – Expedition Director
+Jordan Menzel – Director of Corporate and Community Impact

 Brit Meyer – Chapter Development Director